a180024/terraform-ec2/README.md

 ## Usage
 Create an env.tfvars file and fill in your AWS configuration profile, region, vpc, subnet ids, database username, database password and vpc cidr block and db subnet group name. <br/>

 DB subnet group can be created via the RDS console and should consist of private subnets.
+Private subnets should not contain be associated with a route table which links to the Internet Gateway.

 ```
 aws_profile = ""